Ring 0: Birthday: Music

 Rock band L'Arc-en-Ciel (pictured in 2012 at Madison Square Garden) sang finale the film's theme song, which performed for the first time on the "RESET>>LIVE *000" Concerts at the Tokyo Big Sight (pictured in 2007) on December 31, 1999.

 "finale" by Japanese rock group L'Arc-en-Ciel, was used as the film official theme song, and it was released as Double A-side single, three days before the film's release.
 The band performed "finale" for the first time on the "RESET>>LIVE *000" Concerts at the Tokyo Big Sight on December 31, 1999.
-The music video of "finale" was directed by Wataru Takeishi.
-(Note: Takeishi previously directed L'Arc-en-Ciel music video including Winter Fall, Dive to Blue and Driver's High.
-Takeishi also directed music video for J-Pop artists such as SPEED, Yaen, Morning Musume ("Mr. Moonlight (Ai no Big Band)", "Sōda!
-We're Alive", "Do It!
-Now"), Aya Matsuura and Hikaru Utada.)
-Unlike many music videos from the songs that were a part of a film soundtrack or featured in a film at that time (such as "I Disappear" by Metallica and "Take a Look Around" by Limp Bizkit, both from Mission: Impossible 2), the music video of "finale" doesn't incorporate any film footage into it.
-Despite the video not featuring any clips from the movie, it could not be included on any of the DVD releases of the film, although it was included in the band's second video compilation Chronicle 2 in 2001. the full track version of "finale" was appeared on the band's eighth studio album, "Real". while the four minute long theatrical cut version of "finale" would only appear in the Closing credits of Ring 0: Birthday, as well as a live performance on music TV shows, such as Music Station and Count Down TV; it was not included in the film's official soundtrack CD released by Kadokawa Shoten Publishing.
+The music video of "finale" was directed by Wataru Takeishi, who previously directed many music video for the band including Winter Fall, Dive to Blue and Driver's High.
+Unlike many music videos from the songs that were a part of a film soundtrack or featured in a film at that time (such as "I Disappear" by Metallica and "Take a Look Around" by Limp Bizkit, both from Mission: Impossible 2), The music video of "Finale" was developed as an independent L'Arc-en-Ciel clip devoid of any footage from the film, since the music video of "Finale" was entirely filmed in various locations in the island of Hawaiʻi, including South Point Complex, Kīlauea and Mauna Kea Observatories.
+Because the video did not feature any clips from the movie, it was not included on any of the DVD releases of the film, and it was included in the band's second video compilation Chronicle 2, released on March 28, 2001 instead. the full track version of "finale" was appeared on the band's eighth studio album, "Real". while the four minute long theatrical cut version of "finale" would only appear in the Closing credits of Ring 0: Birthday, as well as a live performance on music TV shows, such as Music Station and Count Down TV; it was not included in the film's official soundtrack CD released by Kadokawa Shoten Publishing.
 Furthermore, the name of the theme song was kept secret on all print advertisements, posters, television commercials and press material for Ring 0: Birthday, except the theatrical pamphlet and the double feature trailers, as a part of Sony Music Entertainment Japan's decision to use several marketing tactics for "Neo Universe/Finale" to increase sales.